Diploma in Pharmaceutical Science (N73)

 Further Studies

-As a PHARM graduate, you can apply for the Bachelor of Pharmacy (Honours) and Bachelor of Science (Pharmaceutical Science) at National University of Singapore.
-Besides, you can apply for related degrees in allied health, biological science, chemistry, life sciences, dentistry and medicine, or a wide range of other degrees such as arts, architecture, business, education, psychology and social science offered by the local universities.
+As a PHARM graduate, you can apply for the Bachelor of Pharmacy (Honours) and Bachelor of Science (Pharmaceutical Science) at National University of Singapore (NUS), as well as other professional degrees such as Medicine & Dentistry.

 You may enjoy exemption when applying for related degree programmes at overseas universities, including: